-Patients with intrinsic asthma had normal levels.
-Further studies of children and adults with asthma and other be atopic diseases have shown a correlation between the severity of the disease and the IgE level.
-A rise in the IgE concentration was found during the pollen season on patients with hay-fever and also after specific hypo-as sensitization.
+Thoracic Society Patients with intrinsic asthma had normal levels.
+Further studies of children and adults with asthma and other atopic diseases have shown a correlation between the IgE concentration was found during the pollen season in patients with hay-fever and also after specific hyposensitization.
 The value of IgE determination in the diagnosis of allergic diseases is discussed.